Skip to main content

 Browser SDK

 Your browser is now a first-class iii worker.
-The new iii-browser-sdk package connects to the engine over a single WebSocket and exposes the same ISdk interface as the Node SDK — registerFunction, trigger, registerTrigger, and onFunctionsAvailable all work identically.
+The new iii-browser-sdk package connects to the engine over a single WebSocket and exposes the same core primitives as the Node SDK — registerFunction, trigger, registerTrigger, and createChannel all work identically.
 Build real-time dashboards, collaborative apps, and bi-directional frontends without REST endpoints or polling.Use iii in the browser →

 Sandbox and Container Workers

 Workers can now run as container workers or sandbox workers.
 Container workers are OCI images managed through the iii worker CLI — add an image, configure it in config.yaml, and the engine pulls, extracts, and runs it in an isolated sandbox.
-For local development, iii worker dev boots your project inside a lightweight microVM with auto-detected runtimes, dependency caching, and fast restarts — no Dockerfiles needed.
+For local development, iii worker add ./my-project registers a local directory as a first-class managed worker that runs inside a lightweight microVM with auto-detected runtimes, dependency caching, and full lifecycle support (start, stop, list, remove) — no Dockerfiles needed.
 Requires macOS Apple Silicon or Linux with KVM.Managing Container Workers → · Developing Sandbox Workers →

 Topic-based fan-out queues